 I am a psycholinguist dedicated to expanding experimental research beyond the handful of languages and structures that have traditionally been studied.
-Most recently, I’ve been working on processing of ergative case in Shipibo-Konibo, an indigenous language spoken in the Peruvian Amazon.
-I also study online and offline syntactic memory in sentence processing, via syntactic priming and interference paradigms in long-distance dependencies (agreement, reflexives, ellipsis, and Wh- Filler Gap constructions).
+I currently hold a Marie Skłodowska-Curie fellowship in the Faculty of Linguistics, Philology and Phonetics at the University of Oxford working on switch reference constructions in Shipibo-Konibo, an indigenous language spoken in the Peruvian Amazon.
+Before that, I worked on processing of ergative case in Shipibo.
+I also study online and offline syntactic memory in sentence processing via syntactic priming and interference paradigms in long-distance dependencies (agreement, reflexives, ellipsis, and Wh- Filler Gap constructions).

-Currently, my research is partially supported by a Fulbright Scholar Award (2023 & 2024) to Peru and an Early Career Research grant from the Leading House for the Latin America region through the University of St. Gallen.
+Recently, my research has been supported in part by a Fulbright Scholar Award (2023 & 2024) and an Early Career Research grant from the Leading House for the Latin America region through the University of St. Gallen.

-I received my doctorate in Linguistics from the University of Massachusetts Amherst and my BA in Linguistics from UCSC.
-At the moment, I am a postdoctoral researcher at the Department of Comparative Language Science the University of Zurich.
+I received my doctorate in Linguistics from the University of Massachusetts Amherst and my BA in Linguistics from the University of California – Santa Cruz.
+After UMass, I spent several years as a postdoctoral researcher in the Department of Comparative Language Science the University of Zurich.

 You can find me at: